Quadrotor Navigation using Reinforcement Learning with Privileged Information: CONCLUSION

 We developed a simulation and training framework for efficiently learning vision-based navigation policies that map depth and state observations to thrust and heading commands.
 Trained using simplified point-mass dynamics and privileged information, the policy generalizes to full quadrotor dynamics and reliably navigates through cluttered environments.
 Domain randomization, especially over gravity, enables robust feedback control, correcting for modeling errors such as a 15\% thrust mismatch.
 Our approach achieves an 86\% success rate in simulation and completes 20 hardware flights covering \SI{589}{\meter} without collisions.

-While an improvement over the baselines, the proposed method has difficulty with backtracking in dead ends and exhibits initial yaw oscillations.
+While the policy generalizes from primitive training obstacles to photorealistic simulation and real-world flights without fine-tuning, it While an improvement over the baselines, the proposed method has difficulty with backtracking in dead ends maze-like environments (e.g., the \textit{Mine} scenario) and exhibits initial yaw oscillations.
 A promising direction for future work is to explore more expressive learned-memory architectures to enhance spatial reasoning and long-horizon planning without relying on explicit maps.
 Additionally, incorporating task-specific inputs and new objective functions could extend the method's use to a wider range of applications.

 \ifthenelse{\equal{\blindmode}{true}}{ }{